-Director: Josh Leon, PhD, PEng

-Location: G Building, Sexton Campus
+Director: Josh Leon, PhD, PEng Location: G Building, Sexton Campus

 1360 Barrington Street

-PO Box 15000

-Halifax, NS B3H 4R2

-Phone: (902) 494-3955

-Fax: (902) 494-3506
+Phone: (902) 494-3955 Fax: (902) 494-3506 Email: mec@dal.ca

-Email: mec@dal.ca

-Website [.] http://minerals.engineering.dal.ca

 Website: http://minerals.engineering.dal.ca

 The Minerals Engineering Centre was established from the Laboratory for the Investigation of Minerals.
 The Minerals Engineering Centre provides research, analytical and advisory services to industries, universities, and government bodies in Atlantic Canada, Canada and International.
 The Centre is located in G Building on Sexton Campus and is affiliated with the Materials Engineering program.
 The services offered include: